What is Depression Therapy?

-A positive impact when you stop taking antidepressants is that they stay in your system for a further six months which gives less chance for a relapse.
-It can be quite frightening taking away that “crutch.”
+A positive impact when you stop taking antidepressants is that they stay in your system for six months more, which gives you less of a chance for a relapse.
+It can be quite frightening taking away that crutch.
 Knowing that you have a further six months support, may give you the confidence to get fully well again.

-St Johns Wort (or Hypericum perforatum) is a herbal medicine and can be beneficial for mild depression.
-It doesn’t seem to take longer to work and can be stopped without the need for weaning off.
+St Johns Wort (or Hypericum perforatum) is an herbal medicine and can be beneficial for mild depression.
+It does not seem to take longer to work and can be stopped without the need for weaning off.
 There are usually fewer side effects for most people who take it compared to regular antidepressants.

 Talk therapy is a very important part of depression treatment.
 It can be used in conjunction with medication or on its own.